 If the time you spend in the gym is a concern, adding sets of close grip bench instead of other dumbbell accessories for the triceps and pecs can be more convenient and ultimately save you some time in the gym.

-This is additionally beneficial for anyone training in a home gym where space or budget may not allow for multiple pieces of equipment.
-With a single bench press you can kill two birds with one stone by working on different grip styles and training both your strength and build your arms.
+This is also beneficial for anyone training in a home gym where space or budget may not allow multiple equipment pieces.
+With a single bench press, you can kill two birds with one stone by working on different grip styles and training your strength and arms.

 One drawback of the close grip bench press is that the narrow grip increases the total range of motion of the lift, limiting your total strength output.

-A longer distance to your chest means a longer time under tension and overall just a weaker total performance with the amount of weight you are able to move.
+A longer distance to your chest means a longer time under tension and overall just a weaker total performance with the amount of weight you can move.

 Who Should Do The Close Grip Bench Press?